sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 By the way, BE has no technical possibility to correct the time on its own - the browser does not have the necessary authorizations for this.

+### Deactivate Computer Standby
+When BE should perform automated bidding, it is important that the computer which is intended to perform the bidding will be running.
+Some computers will automatically go to sleep when they are "inactive", so please check your computer settings.
+BE has no technical means to wakeup the computer from it.

+On some browsers BE will try to prevent computer sleep, however the safest is to configure your computer accordingly.

 ## Extension Management
 ### Installation
 The BE is installed using the browser extension store.
 There is nothing special to note here.